SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ---
 #### How do we usually carry out informal recruitments?
 - (What we usually _don't_ do, is inform people that this is even possible.
-Hence, we only get a small number of people who have either pushed their request through their friends or have gotten their hands on the contact number of the clubhead and pestered them.)
+Hence, we only get a small number of people who have either pushed their request through their friends or have gotten their hands on the contact number of the club head and pestered them.)
 This is enormous work on their part, and it should become way easier than this for someone to opt in.
 Most people don't even know this is possible because the natural assumption of an ignorant first year is that people can only get recruited during recruitments.
 Even if they want to reach out, they don't, because they don't see the point of the attempt.
 - Please be one step better than us and announce to everyone that their friends can get recruited into the soc. **Being proactive instead of reactive is pretty much the theme of this document.**
 - This doesn't require a whole dedicated phase of recruitments because there won't be that many people to cater to.